Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Maroubra - South recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Maroubra - South has recorded approximately 32 residential properties granted approval annually over the past five financial years, totalling 160 homes.
-As of FY-26, 5 approvals have been recorded.
+Maroubra - South recorded approximately 32 residential properties granted approval annually over the past five financial years ending FY-25, totalling 160 homes.
+As of FY-26, around 20 approvals have been recorded.
 On average, 1.5 people moved to the area per dwelling built between FY-21 and FY-25, indicating balanced supply and demand.
-However, this figure has increased to 4.9 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
-New properties are constructed at an average expected cost of $686,000, slightly above the regional average.
+However, this figure increased to 4.9 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+New properties are constructed at an average expected cost of $488,000, targeting the premium market segment with higher-end dwellings.

-This year, $3.4 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
-Compared to Greater Sydney, Maroubra - South maintains similar construction rates per person, preserving market equilibrium with surrounding areas.
-This rate is below national averages, suggesting maturity and possible planning constraints.
-Building activity shows 12.0% standalone homes and 88.0% townhouses or apartments, favouring higher-density living for affordability and suitability for downsizers, investors, and first-home buyers.
-Maroubra - South has a population density of around 316 people per approval, reflecting a low-density area.
+In FY-26, $3.4 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to Greater Sydney, Maroubra - South maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas.
+This rate is below average nationally, indicating maturity and possible planning constraints.
+Building activity shows 12.0% standalone homes and 88.0% townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+Maroubra - South reflects a low density area with around 316 people per approval.

-Population forecasts indicate the area will gain 1,201 residents by 2041.
-Building activity is keeping pace with growth projections, but increased competition among buyers is expected as the population grows.
+Population forecasts indicate the area will gain approximately 1,169 residents by 2041.
+Building activity is keeping pace with growth projections, but buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development